LiberalLion/ANZ_Virtual_Internship/README.md

 ## Task 1: Exploratory Data Analysis.

 Using Pandas to segregate customer data based on their account number, by each month.
-Using Matplotlib to visualise transaction volumes and mean transaction amount/day.
-Also visualised mean customer balance and mean payment amount by age, with gender means included, for each month in data set.
+Matplotlib to visualise transaction volumes and mean transaction amount/day.
+Visualised average customer balance and average payment by age, for each month in the data set.

 Task 2: Predictive Analytics.